OID Repository

 If an OID is misplaced in the OID tree and should be moved elsewhere in the tree, please use the "Comments" box at the bottom of the "Suggest a modification" web page to be displayed to explain where (and why) the OID should be moved.

-You can also mention in the "Comments" boc that an OID is a leaf in the OID tree (that is, child OIDs cannot be allocated), .
+You can also mention in the "Comments" box that an OID is a leaf in the OID tree (i.e. child OIDs cannot be allocated) or is frozen (i.e. no more child OIDs can be allocated).

 6. How to delete an OID (or move it elsewhere in the OID tree)?